 Limitations on class size will remain in place through June 2022, in accordance with arrangements made with instructors.

 EDIT 1: Members may only reserve and use edit stations B, D, and F, in order to ensure social distancing.
 (The instructor station may only be used during classes.)

-FOR STUDIOS A and B: The total number of individuals in Studio A or B may not exceed five.
+FOR STUDIO A: The total number of individuals in Studio A may not exceed five.
 Only two on-camera talent.
 On-camera talent may remove face masks during production.
 Only TWO camera operators in each studio with Camera Two locked down on a wide-shot.
 All camera operators and any floor director should wear face masks and ensure six feet social distancing while in the studio.
-If a production, in Studio A or B, is not utilizing all three studio production crew positions (up to two camera operators and one floor director), a recent Studio Camera class student is permitted to observe the production in the studio, but must both wear a face mask and maintain six feet social distancing from others.
+If a production in Studio A is not utilizing all three studio production crew positions (up to two camera operators and one floor director), a recent Studio Camera class student is permitted to observe the production in the studio, but must both wear a face mask and maintain six feet social distancing from others.

 STUDIO A KITCHEN SET: Two people may be on set as on-camera talent, but one person must stand at the island by the refrigerator.
 This is marked with gaff tape on the floor, in order to ensure six feet distancing.
 Equipment room staff will show talent this marked space.
 We are also removing the dining table, since the table does not provide six feet social distancing.